dalibegovic/spring-validation-custom-property-name-support/README.md

 There is one test that is failing with an exception - this is expected behaviour as this test is used to show how Spring will react to this HV feature.

+## Code style

+Google code style is used to format the code in this project.
+The code formatter for popular IDE-s can be found here: https://github.com/google/styleguide.